Sukumaru/BC_imaging/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the `GNU General Public License v3.0` License - see the LICENSE.md file for details